Subscriptions and external links help drive resentful users to alternative and extremist YouTube videos: Materials and Methods

 \subsection{Ethics and privacy}

-Our study methods were approved by the Institutional Review Boards (IRBs) at the authors' respective institutions (Dartmouth CPHS STUDY00032001, Northeastern IRB \#20-03-04, and University of Exeter Social Sciences and International Studies Ethics Committee \#201920-111) .
+Our study methods were approved by the Institutional Review Boards (IRBs) at the authors' respective institutions (Dartmouth CPHS STUDY00032001, Northeastern IRB \#20-03-04, and University of Exeter Social Sciences and International Studies Ethics Committee \#201920-111).

 All participants were asked to consent to data collection before completing our survey and again when they installed our browser extension.
-Participants were fully informed about the data collected by our extension when they were invited to install it and this information was provided a second time during installation of the extension.
+Participants were fully informed about the data collected by our extension when they were invited to install it and again during installation of the extension.
 The extension did not collect any data until consent was provided and participants were free to opt out at any time by uninstalling our extension.
 The extension automatically uninstalled itself from participants' browsers at the end of the study period.
-(See Online Appendix B for the full text of our informed consent notices.)
+(See the SM for the full text of our informed consent notices.)

 To protect participants' security and privacy, we adopted a number of best practices.
 Our participants are indexed by pseudonymous identifiers.
 Our browser extension used TLS to encrypt collected data while it was in transit.
 All participant data is stored on servers that are physically secured by key cards.
 We use standard remote access tools like SSH to access participant data securely.